e-schultz/not-a-robot-vault/daily/the evening ramble/2021-02-04 - The Evening Ramble.md

 ## Fleeting vs Permanent

-In the book [[How to Take Smart Notes]] - they talk about fleeting notes, project notes, permanent notes, etc -and there is a difference between these, and the value they can have, and how they can be used.
+In the book [[📰 - How to Take Smart Notes]] - they talk about fleeting notes, project notes, permanent notes, etc -and there is a difference between these, and the value they can have, and how they can be used.

 If you have piles of journals, or dozens of google docs - that you never go back to, rarely refer to, and has basically been just a 'braindump to offload your memory' and never return to, and find that making your notes valuable is hard - this is the mistake of treating every note as a permanent note, even though those are more of your fleeting notes.